nabeken/pg-flare/README.md

 - Installing all of the extensions in the publisher
 - Creating a publisher
 - Creating a subscriber
-- Monitoring the replication
-- Pausing write traffic
+- Pausing write traffic against the publisher
-- Checking whether or not write traffic is paused
-- Resuming write traffic
+- Resuming write traffic in case of emergency
 - Generating write traffic for testing
   - should generate `INSERT`, `UPDATE` and `DELETE`